-CWM has been a leading maritime and admiralty law firm since its establishment in 1923.
-Our maritime group is available 24/7 to help clients deal with crisis situations and to provide guidance when an emergency response is required.
-The firm represents clients in matters involving vessel accidents, cargo damage, vessel and marina fires, personal injury and death, limitation of liability, marine salvage and pollution.
-With respect to U.S. marine casualties, the firm also represents clients in U.S. Coast Guard and OSHA investigations, businesses in civil penalty proceedings with the Coast Guard and merchant seamen in license suspension and revocation proceedings before the Coast Guard.
+CWM has been a leading maritime and admiralty law firm in Virginia since its establishment in 1923.
+Our maritime team is available 24/7 to assist clients and provide guidance when an emergency response is required.
+The firm represents clients in matters involving vessel accidents, cargo damage, vessel and marina fires, personal injury and death, limitation of liability, vessel arrest and attachment, marine salvage and pollution.
+With respect to U.S. marine casualties, the firm also represents vessel owners and operators in U.S. Coast Guard and OSHA investigations, as well as civil penalty proceedings with the Coast Guard.
+We also represent merchant mariners in license suspension and revocation proceedings before the Coast Guard.
 Maritime clients are also served in commercial matters including vessel financing, and vessel and facility pollution response plans.

-We serve a broad cross-section of maritime underwriters.
-Counsel is provided on a full spectrum of maritime insurance issues, including defense, coverage determinations and disputes, bad faith defense, reservations, declaratory actions, reinsurance, excess liability and subrogation.
-Underwriter interests represented include all aspects of marine, air and inland transportation, including hull and machinery, cargo, pollution, P&I, F.D.&.D., product liability, toxic tort, ship repairers and subrogation.
+We serve a broad cross-section of marine underwriters on a spectrum of maritime insurance issues, including defense, coverage determinations and disputes, bad faith defense, reservations, declaratory actions, reinsurance, excess liability and subrogation.
+Underwriter interests represented include all aspects of marine and inland transportation, including hull and machinery, cargo, pollution, P&I, F.D.&.D., marine products liability defense, toxic tort, ship repairers and subrogation.

 Our team of attorneys are experienced in the following:

 - Vessel Casualty and Collision

 - Charter Party Disputes